Skip to main content

 // Scroll to specific position api.scrollTo({ top: 100, left: 50, }) // Scroll with smooth behavior api.scrollTo({ top: 200, behavior: "smooth", duration: 300, })

-Checking scroll position
+Reading scroll position and overflow

 The API provides several properties to check the current scroll state: